Why Buyers Should Speak to a Builder Before Exchange

 key considerations and risks

-likely programme assumptions
+some likely programme assumptions

 a clearer understanding of what the project involves